iugamarian/links/README.md

 Optional:

-auto_cache allows you to store file localy in temp somewhere so its not accessed via network second time.
+Adding auto_cache allows you to store file localy in temp somewhere so its not accessed via network second time.

 with this 1GB connection to server is twice as fast for me.